-14 – Deliverance versus Judgment – Acts Chapter 12
+Study 14: Deliverance versus judgment – Acts 12

 Acts 12:1-19.
-This Chapter is exciting for a number of reasons.
+This chapter is exciting for a number of reasons.
 First, it marks the watershed between local and international evangelism.
-The end of this Chapter clearly draws the line under Jerusalem, Judea and Samaria and sets the stage for Acts 13 – the transition into taking the Gospel into the rest of the World.
-Second, it demonstrates to us the power of prayer – something that we have either ignored or forgotten in our busy everyday world where we compete in every area of our lives, and thirdly, it demonstrates the absolute authority of God over human and personal structures, Power Kingdoms and all other authority.
+The end of this chapter clearly draws the line under Jerusalem, Judea and Samaria and sets the stage for Acts 13 – the transition into taking the gospel into the rest of the world.
+Secondly, it demonstrates to us the power of prayer: something that we have either ignored or forgotten in our busy, everyday world where we compete in every area of our lives.
+Thirdly, it demonstrates the absolute authority of God over human and personal structures, power kingdoms and all other authority.
 Nothing in this world happens either by chance or without the knowledge of God.
 Nothing takes Him by surprise!

 This King Herod was Herod Agrippa I, the son of Aristobulus and grandson of Herod the Great (who reconstructed the Temple).
 His sister was Herodias, who was responsible for the death of John the Baptist, Mark 6:17-28.

 Prison is not a very pleasant experience today.
-It was even less so in those days, and more especially as Peter was on Death Row.
-Don’t forget that word had gone around the authorities that some mighty strange things happened when Believers and Prison came together.
-When we studied Acts 5, we read about “the apostles did many remarkable miracles among the people. ……… And more and more believers were added to the Lord, ……..”
-The High Priest and his relatives and friends among the Sadducees reacted with violent jealousy and arrested the apostles, and put them in the public jail.
+It was even less so in those days and, more especially, as Peter was on death row.
+Don’t forget that word had gone around the authorities that some mighty strange things happened when believers and prisons were put together.
+When we studied Acts 5, we read that: “the apostles did many remarkable miracles among the people… and more and more believers were added to the Lord.”
+The High Priest and his relatives and friends among the Sadducees reacted with violent jealousy and arrested the apostles.
+They put them in the public jail.
 But an angel of the Lord came at night, opened the gates of the jail and brought them out.
 Then he told them, “Go over to the Temple and preach about this Life!”
-Acts 5:12-20
+(Acts 5:12-20)

 So this time, Herod had taken no chances.
 He placed Peter under the guard of sixteen soldiers.
 On the night before his execution, Peter lay between two of them – asleep!
 If that had been us, would we have been asleep?
 Not only was Peter asleep, but when the angel came to wake him up, he had to slap him on the side to get a response!
 Peter had long since ceased to worry about what man could do to him.
 He had seen the glory of the risen Lord, and he was convinced that what was in store for him was far greater than anything any man could do to try to destroy him, Matthew 10:28-31

 When Peter awoke, he thought he was dreaming.
-He heard the angel say ‘Quick!
-Get up!’ and he obeyed.
+He heard the angel say, “Quickly!
+Get up!” and he obeyed.

 It is in obedience that God chooses to work with us.
 We cannot expect Him to operate favourably in our life if we are opposing what He has asked us to do.
-Remember Jonah, he is a good example of what God will do with one person chooses to go in the opposite direction to the way He has asked them to go.
+Remember Jonah.
+He is a good example of what God will do with one person who chooses to go in the opposite direction to the way that He has asked them to go.

-He was thrown over the side, swallowed by a whale, vomited up on the beach, (Jonah 2:7-10) and then returned to do what God had asked him to do in the first place, Jonah 3:1-3.
+He was thrown over the side, swallowed by a “large fish”, regurgitated on to the beach (Jonah 2:7-10) and then returned to do what God had asked him to do in the first place.
+(Jonah 3:1-3)

 The angel then gave him more instructions and again Peter was obedient.
 When he was ready and equipped to go, the angel and he left together.
 The prison, which just a few minutes before had been so secure, opened up before them.
 Nobody stopped them as they walked out!
 As we continue to be obedient to what God instructs us to do, amazing things will begin to open up in our life, and we, like Peter, will be able to look back over what God has done in our life and see the amazing things He has done for us.
 Peter’s experience was like this as he realized what had happened!
 Acts 12:11